Mistakes to Avoid When Buying Term Life Insurance

 Mistake #1: Not Buying Enough Insurance to Replace Income

-If you are getting life insurance through your workplace, it might not be enough.
+If you obtain life insurance through your workplace, it may not be sufficient.
 It might only be one year’s worth of coverage, and you need at least ten to twelve times your income in life insurance.

-Plus, if your’re the breadwinner in your family, then you need to plan for your spouse and kids for when you’re not there to take care of them financially.
-The best way to take care of your family after you die is life insurance.
-You need to make sure to have plenty of coverage so that they can live comfortably without your paycheck.
+Plus, if you’re the breadwinner in your family, then you need to plan for your spouse and kids when you’re not there to take care of them financially.
+The best way to take care of your family after you die is with life insurance.
+You need to ensure that you have sufficient coverage so that they can live comfortably without your income.
 However, the breadwinner shouldn’t be the only one with life insurance; even a stay-at-home parent needs life insurance.
 Put simply, both spouses need life insurance.

-With the insurance proceeds, you can invest and earn a rate of return that replaces your lost income and provide security.
+With the insurance proceeds, you can invest and earn a rate of return that replaces your lost income and provides security.

 Mistake #2: Waiting Too Long to Buy a Policy